GA-NIFS: interstellar medium properties and tidal interactions in the evolved massive merging system B14-65666 at z=7.152: NIRSpec analysis

 The O32 ratio has been shown to be an excellent tracer of the ionisation parameter \textit{U} (e.g., \citealt{naga06,papo22}).
 Following other recent works (e.g., \citealt{wits21,boye24,zamo24}), we convert the derived O32 values to \textit{U} using the relation of \citet{diaz00}:

 which was derived using single star ionisation models.
-This yields values of $-2.7 \lesssim \log_{10} \lesssim -2.3$ for most regions, with slightly lower values for Clump-N. Thus, the regions of \bfourteen show similar ionisation parameters as galaxies in the $2.7<z<6.3$ sample of \citet{redd23} and the lower redshift ($1.1<z<2.3$) sample of \citet{papo22}.
+This yields values of $-2.7 \lesssim \log_{10}(U) \lesssim -2.2$ for the two core galaxies.
+Thus, the regions of \bfourteen show similar ionisation parameters as galaxies in the $2.7<z<6.3$ sample of \citet{redd23} and the lower redshift ($1.1<z<2.3$) sample of \citet{papo22}.